 Figure 11: Hourly probability maps of the areas affected by ballistic projectiles of major explosions and paroxysms after (a,c) 15 days and (b,d) 3 months from the last event.
 All estimates are based on Figure 8 but assuming different occurrence probabilities.
 In (a) we assumed 0.025% and in (b) 0.05% hourly probability of major explosions and paroxysms considered as a combined class.
 In (c) and (d) we modified (a) and (b), respectively, by incrementing the occurrence probability of only the paroxysms to 0.013%.
 Colors and contour lines indicate percentage values as shown in the legend.
-In the background is a vertical shaded relief of the island.
+In the background is a vertical shaded relief of the island from the 2012 LiDAR data (MASE, 2013; Di Traglia et al., 2020).